therootcause/largemouth/packstack/README.md

 	4-create-database.sh

-If everything goes well, the instance will go from "BUILD" to "ACTIVE", and the new database can be used.
+If everything goes well, a mysql instance will be created, and the output will transition from "BUILD" to "ACTIVE".
+The database should be usable.